 Many people ask me about fund raising by direct mail.
 Some agencies do this very well and raise tons of needed dollars.
 Other charitable groups think raising money by direct mail is a single event.
 The truth is that if it’s not part of a well-planned campaign, it will fail.

 Is your agency is embarking on a fund raising campaign?
 Ask yourself these questions:

-- Does your organization have the capital available to invest in a test mailing for fund raising by direct mail?
+- Does your organization have the dollars to invest in a test mailing for fund raising by direct mail?